 Malignant hypertension is very high blood pressure that comes on suddenly and quickly.
-The lower (diastolic) blood pressure reading, which is normally around 80 mmHg, is often above 130 mmHg.
+The lower (diastolic) blood pressure reading, which is normally less than 80 mmHg, is often above 130 mmHg.

 Causes of Malignant hypertension

 The disorder affects about 1% of people with high blood pressure, including both children and adults.
 It is more common in younger adults, especially African-American men.

 - Collagen vascular disorders (such as systemic lupus erythematosus, systemic sclerosis,and periarteritis nodosa)

 - Toxemia of pregnancy

 You are at high risk for malignant hypertension if you have had:

 - Renal hypertension caused by renal artery stenosis

 - Change in mental status, such as: Anxiety, confusion, decreased alertness, decreased ability to concentrate, fatigue, restlessness, sleepiness, stupor, lethargy